-A If we are limited to the Coles site there would be approximately 77 car spaces per basement level.
-We would need to go too deep to accommodate the required amount of car parks.
-Extending the car park under the plaza makes a more efficient car park and traffic management model for the area.
-The plaza is needed to make the car parking proposal work efficiently.

-Q Is this really about making the supermarket viable by increasing the number of car parking spaces?
-How do you tie in the car spaces for the residential apartments?
+- A If we are limited to excavating the Coles site there would be approximately 77 car spaces per basement level.
+We would need to go too deep to accommodate the required amount of car parks to satisfy Coles and the residents.
+Extending the car park under the plaza provides a more efficient car park layout and traffic management model for the area.
+Using approximately 60% of the car park area for excavation is needed to make the car parking proposal work efficiently and provides continuous access for the existing retailers. - Q Is this really about making the supermarket viable by increasing the number of car parking spaces?
+How do you tie in the car spaces for the residential apartments? - A concern for Coles is if the plaza is developed without additional car parking being provided.
+This would reduce the carparking provided for both Coles and the existing retailers.
+The Coles proposal increases the number of public car parks in the vicinity to approximately 250 cars and provides some certainty for Coles and the retailers for the future as well as the plaza that has been the subject of discussions for a long time.
+This is a win win proposal

-A We need to talk with the small businesses about how many car spaces they need to continue and then go away and work out how the redevelopment can be staged.
-A challenge is to get a balance between the community wants and the business needs.
-We are considering the car parking issue during development and don't have the solutions yet.
-We are looking at a requirement to stage the development.
-Coles wants to support the local businesses and they want the local businesses to continue to thrive.